miikaoskari/kali-vm/README.md

 ### Caching proxy configuration

 When building OS images, it is useful to have a caching mechanism in place, to avoid downloading all the packages from the Internet, again and again.
 To this effect, the build script attempts to detect known caching proxies that would be running on the local host.
-It should be able to detect `apt-cacher-ng` and `squid-deb-proxy`.
+If first refers to the local APT configuration `Acquire::http::Proxy`.
+If not set, it then tries to detect `apt-cacher-ng` and `squid-deb-proxy` by checking if a service is listening on their default port.
+This mechanism doesn't work for `approx` (a well-known APT caching proxy), as it's auto-started on demand.

 To override this detection, you can export the environment variable `http_proxy` yourself.
 However, you should remember that the build happens within a QEMU Virtual Machine, therefore `localhost` in the build environment refers to the VM, not to the host.
 If you want to reach the host from the VM, you probably want to use `http://10.0.2.2`.

 For example, if you want to use a proxy that is running on your machine on the port `9876`, use: `export http_proxy=http://10.0.2.2:9876`.
-A common APT caching proxy is `approx`, it is auto-started on the port `9999` by default.
-Because it's auto-started, it's not detected by the build script, so you have to enable it manually: `export http_proxy=http://10.0.2.2:9999`.
 If you want to make sure that no proxy is used, use: `export http_proxy=`.

 Also refer to <https://github.com/go-debos/debos#environment-variables> for more details.